godwokenrises/godwoken/docs/quick-start.md

 }
 ```

 **NOTES**: By default, the setup command is executed in `build` mode.
-You can specify the `copy` mode with the additional parameter `-m copy` to copy the precompiled scripts  from prebuilt docker image, which can save a lot of time to complete the setup process..
+You can specify the `copy` mode with the additional parameter `-m copy`, then the deployment process will copy the scripts from prebuilt docker image instead of building it, which saves a lot of time.

-After the setup command is successfully completed, you need to fill in the custom reward lock information in the node's config.toml(default relative path: deploy/node1/config.toml):
+After the setup command is successfully completed, you need to set a reward lock in the node's config.toml(default relative path: deploy/node1/config.toml):

 ```toml
 [block_producer.challenger_config.rewards_receiver_lock]